fengyuanchen/cropperjs/README.md

 #### Known issues

-- About `getCroppedCanvas` method: The `canvas.drawImage` API in some Mac OS / iOS browsers will rotate an image with EXIF Orientation automatically, so the output cropped canvas may be incorrect.
-To fix this, you may upload the cropped data and crop the image in the server-side, see the example: [Crop Avatar](https://github.com/fengyuanchen/cropper/tree/master/examples/crop-avatar).
-Or you may translate the EXIF Orientation by canvas as [Loader](https://github.com/fengyuanchen/loader) first before to use cropper.

 - [Known iOS resource limits](https://developer.apple.com/library/mac/documentation/AppleApplications/Reference/SafariWebContent/CreatingContentforSafarioniPhone/CreatingContentforSafarioniPhone.html): As iOS devices limit memory, the browser may crash when you are cropping a large image (iPhone camera resolution).
-To avoid this, you may resize the image first (below 1024px) before start a cropper.
+To avoid this, you may resize the image first (preferably below 1024px) before start a cropper.